Abercrombie House: Gallery

-Arthur Wigram Allen was a prominent lawyer in Sydney but he is most remembered for the numerous photographs he took which are today held by the NSW State Library.
+Arthur Wigram Allen was a prominent lawyer in Sydney and is remembered for the numerous photographs he took which are held by the NSW State Library.
 An exhibition of some of them called “An Edwardian Summer” was held in 2010-11 at the Sydney Museum.
 When he visited his Aunt at Abercrombie House in this Edwardian era he took some photos of the property which are shown.